 If this sounds like you, it behooves you to do a little experimenting.
 Stop waiting for the fireworks to happen before you become sexual.
 Be receptive to your partner’s advances even if you’re not totally in the mood.
 Why?
 Two reasons.

 You might just find that once you’re into it, you’re really into it.
-You may not have low sexual desire at all.
-Instead, you may just be wired differently that your more high desire spouse.
+You may not have a low sexual desire at all.
+Instead, you may just be wired differently than your more high desire spouse.

 Plus, notice the changes in your spouse.
 She or he will be much nicer to be around.
 But don’t take my word for it.
 Try it.